Staffordshire Hoard: Display

 The hoard was first displayed at the Birmingham Museum and Art Gallery (from 24 September 2009 until 13 October 2009), and subsequently part of the hoard was put on display at the British Museum (from 3 November 2009 until 17 April 2010).
 Eighty items from the hoard, including a gold horse's head that has not previously been exhibited, went on display at the Potteries Museum & Art Gallery in Stoke-on-Trent from 13 February 2010 until 7 March 2010.

-Items from the hoard were on display at the National Geographic Museum in Washington, DC, United States, from 29 October 2011 to 4 March 2012.
+Items from the hoard were on display at the National Geographic Museum in Washington, D.C., United States, from 29 October 2011 to 4 March 2012.

 Birmingham Museum has had a permanent gallery dedicated to the hoard since 2014, and the Potteries Museum has a hoard exhibition, and there are regular loans made to historic Mercian sites Tamworth Castle and Lichfield Cathedral, as part of the Mercian Trail.
 Two replicas of the helmet have been made for display in the museums in Birmingham and Stoke.

 On 26 January 2012, the hoard was featured in the hour-long BBC Two documentary Saxon Hoard: A Golden Discovery presented by TV historian Dan Snow.

 A similar show, titled Secrets of the Saxon Gold, was aired on 22 April 2012 as a Time Team special, presented by Tony Robinson.

-In 2016, weapon fittings from the hoard went on a national tour of the U.K., "Warrior treasures: Saxon gold from the Staffordshire Hoard", to the Royal Armouries, Leeds (May–October) and Bristol Museum and Art Gallery (October 2016–April 2017).
+In 2016, weapon fittings from the hoard went on a national tour of the U.K., "Warrior treasures: Saxon gold from the Staffordshire Hoard", to the Royal Armouries, Leeds (May–October) and Bristol Museum & Art Gallery (October 2016–April 2017).